realKarthikNair/Learning-C-Lang-sem-1/Learning_C/12. Dynamic memory allocation/programs.md

-### 1. // WAP to dynamically create an array of given user and display it in ascendiong order
+### 1. // WAP to dynamically create an array of size given by user and display it in ascendiong order
 ```c

 #include <stdio.h>